Class Registration Guide

 3. Find course numbers & CRNs

-You can click on the title of the online course listings, to view a course description.
+To view a course description, click on the title of the online course listings.
 If one is unavailable, you might find that information here: How to Find University Catalog Course Descriptions (video).

-ME Approved Applied Math Courses (these course can satisfy 3 credits of the math requirement; the other 3 have to be from the Math department.)
+Here's the list of ME Approved Applied Math Courses (these course can satisfy 3 credits of the math requirement; the other 3 credits have to be from the Math department, designated with a ‘MA’ course abbreviation.)

 4. Advice on Selecting Courses